umizuki317/itch_detection/README.md

 ### ③ sub2.io
 sub2.io utilizes the accelerometer sensor (kx122) to measure arm movements.
 Similar to sub_spresense_test.io, it communicates with the host system via packets, employing threshold values for decision making.

+### ④ local server
+this includes a Python file and a html file. python file launch a local server and communicate with the spreadsheet.

+To complete our project, you must set spread sheet.
 ## Setup and Usage
 Clone the repository to your local machine.